Safe Pallet Refuge

 During the warmer season the structure can allow for natural ventilation by opening, while providing relative privacy and security.

 In the winter, an inexpensive heating source safely housed in a non-combustible thermal pad generates heat for the enclosed space.

-Interior finishes, such as curtains, help minimize heat loss, storage carpentry helps organize belongings, and a bed frame with temporary shelving gives an occupant a greater sense of home.
+Interior finishes, such as curtains, help minimize heat loss, storage carpentry helps organize belongings, and a bed frame with shelving gives an occupant a greater sense of home.

 The inside is secured when occupied through bolt locks located on the windows and roof assembly.
 When left unoccupied, the structure is then transformed into bench seating that is secured by a padlock located on the outside.